Domestic Violence: It’s not always what you think, especially during coronavirus quarantine

 While we do not take Domestic Violence situations lightly here at Rossen Law Firm, you may be surprised to learn that domestic violence isn’t always what you think.
 And the consequences are likely far steeper than you would imagine.

 Sometimes, a simple family squabble can turn into a domestic violence-related arrest.
 This type of scenario might be even more common during the coronavirus quarantine.
+First, we want to share a quick story from a South Florida Domestic Violence Survivor who experienced domestic violence during the pandemic; and then we'll share a story from one of our own clients that illustrates how a family squabble could become a domestic violence charge.

 Here is a domestic violence scenario based on a true event: